paulo-zhang/Asp.Net.Core-EF.Core-DbFirst-.Net.Test.Sdk/README.md

 However, you can write your own mapping logic.

 ### Testability
-In order to increase the testability of controllers, the dependencies of them are injected in Startup.cs:
+In order to increase the testability of the controller, the dependencies of it are injected in Startup.cs:
 ``` Inject controller dependencies
 // This method gets called by the runtime.
 Use this method to add services to the container.
         public void ConfigureServices(IServiceCollection services)